Jeremyyqf/Jeremyyqf/README.md

-- 👋 Hi, I’m @Jeremyyqf
+- 👋 Hi, I’m Jeremy
 - 👀 I’m interested in Python for all purposes
 - 🌱 I’m currently learning Math
 - 💞️ I’m looking to collaborate on everything